nitnub/nitnub.github.io/README.md

 # nitnub.github.io

-Project portfolio page.
+Project portfolio page for Nick.

 ## Roadmap
-I plan to periodically update this page with new content as it becomes available.
+I plan to periodically update this page with new content and projects as they wrap.
 More to come!